ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Function: Assumes independence for multiple WHERE predicates in the SQL 2014 cardinality estimation model.
 Predicate independence was the default for versions prior to SQL Server 2014, and thus this flag can be used to more closely emulate pre-SQL 2014 cardinality estimate behavior in a more specific fashion than TF 9481.<br />
 Link: https://sqlperformance.com/2014/01/sql-plan/cardinality-estimation-for-multiple-predicates<br />
 Link: https://connect.microsoft.com/SQLServer/feedback/details/801908/sql-server-2014-cardinality-estimation-regression

-**Trace Flag: 9275**<br />
-Function: “FIX: A DML Operation on a Large Table Can Cause Performance Problems” Enables SQL 2000 optimizations that sort data in DML statements before the changes are applied to a clustered index<br />
-Link: None

 **Trace Flag: 9476**<br />